 As we approach the end of an unpredictable school year, we applaud you and all the other educators who stepped up to meet the needs of their students, staff, and families during the COVID-19 crisis.
 Your efforts and dedication have been truly amazing.

 COVID-19 has required school administrators to implement necessary school closures and remote learning.
 In fact, all educators – principals, counselors, and teachers alike – are redefining their roles.
 With so many new needs from the field, the Texas Education Agency has responded swiftly with extensive guidance and updates.
-In this edition of the Strategist, we highlight several such items that are important for school leaders.
+In this edition of the Strategist, we highlight several such resources for school administrator support during COVID-19.